 Hunting and fishing are permitted in most areas of the park, during the appropriate state-specific seasons, and with the required licenses.

-Because the Delaware Water Gap National Recreation Area spans the states of Pennsylvania and New Jersey, it is important for those who hunt or fish to observe state boundaries and regulations, as well as local- and park-specific regulations.
-A few of these are listed below:
+Because Delaware Water Gap National Recreation Area includes land in both Pennsylvania and New Jersey, it is important for those who hunt or fish to observe be aware of state and park state boundaries and regulations, as well as local- and park-specific regulations.

 Did You Know?